VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 ## Parentheses

-Some readers tend to ignore phases and words in parentheses.
-So I recommend avoid putting important information in parentheses.
+Some readers tend to ignore phrases and words in parentheses.
+So I recommend avoiding putting important information in parentheses.
-Though it’s okay to use parentheses if you are sure that even if the content is ingnored, this won’t impact the meaning of the santence.
+However, it’s okay to use parentheses if you are sure that even if the content is ignored, this won’t impact the meaning of the sentence.
 Alternatively, you can use em dashes or move out the text as a separate sentence.

 :::info

 Though I couldn’t find a respecrive rule in Apple Stely Guide, I found many examples in the guide that followed the mentioned above practice.

-Yet, Google style guide has a clear rules about the usage of parentheses.
+Yet, the Google style guide has clear rules about the usage of parentheses.
 Therefore, I used it as additional evidence.
 For details, see [Parentheses](https://developers.google.com/style/parentheses).

 :::